 Digester gas is formed as organic matter breaks down in the absence of O2.
 It is composed primarily of CH4 and CO2 with the remainder composed of various other contaminants.
 With an increased awareness of global warming, there has been a subsequent push to thermally destroy digester gas.
 This may occur through either combustion or non-combustion technologies.
 Combustion technologies may involve the use of these gases as a fuel in boilers, turbines, and internal combustion engines.
-Most often the gas is combusted by a flare converting most of the CH_4 to CO_2 , which has a far lower global warming potential.
-Flares may be either open or enclosed.
+Most often the gas is combusted by a flare converting most of the CH4 to CO2, which has a far lower global warming potential.
+Flares may be either open or a.
+CO2e calculated by summing the product of the default emission factors for CO2, N2O, and CH4 and their respective Global Warming Potentials (GWP).
+The GWP for CO2, N2O, and CH4 are 1,298, and 25, respectively.

+enclosed.
 Open flares are relatively inexpensive and require less maintenance but are more difficult to control and not as efficient in Non-Methane Organic Compound (NMOC) destruction as enclosed flares.
 For this reason, enclosed flares are more common.
 Criteria pollutant EFs for enclosed flares are given in Table 2-18.
 Similarly, the EFs for GHGs and HAPs for enclosed flares that combust digester gas are provided in Table 2-19 and Table 2-20 respectively.
-Note that landfill gas is similar to digester gas and often combusted through flaring.
+Note that landfill gas is like digester gas and often combusted through flaring.
 However, the flaring of landfill gas is almost exclusively used in site remediation, so refer to the latest version of the Air Emissions Guide for Air Force Transitory Sources for information regarding landfill gas and its associated EFs.